A market resilient data-driven approach to option pricing: Theoretical Framework

 \begin{thm} Assume that for each $i=1,2$, $S_i$ solves \eqref{eq-gbm} with $\mu =\mu_i$, $\sigma =\sigma_i$ and Brownian motion $W=W_i$.
 For a fixed $t\in [0,T)$, denote

 where $\mathbb{E}$ is the expectation with respect to $\mathbb{P}$, and denote the price function of a European call option on the $\rho_i$-scaling of $i$th asset, by $\psi_i$.
-Then \\ (i) the risk-neutral distribution of log return of the $\rho_i$-scaling of $i$th assets are identical,\\ (ii) for all $a_1>0$, $a_2>0$, $p>0$
+Then, if $\mu_i$ and $\sigma_i$ are deterministic processes for each $i=1,2$, \\ (i) the risk-neutral distribution of log return of the $\rho_i$-scaling of $i$th assets are identical,\\ (ii) for all $a_1>0$, $a_2>0$, $p>0$